 Kare-Kare (Oxtail Stew with Peanut Butter)

-Kare-kare is a thick and savory beef stew and is made using peanut sauce made from peanut butters, assorted vegetables, oxtails with the cow’s skin still on, some offal’s or tripe.
-The resulting dish is actually quite mild to the taste and would suit the western palate pretty well.
-But since the Filipino taste buds are accustomed to a saltier range they usually accompany this dish with shrimp paste (called “bago-ong” in Filipino) as a condiment, marriage made from heaven and consummated in the Filipino stomach.
+Kare-kare is a thick and savory beef stew and is made using peanut sauce made from peanut butter, assorted vegetables, oxtails with the cow’s skin still on, some offal’s or tripe.
+The resulting dish is actually quite mild to the taste and will suit the western palate pretty well.
+But since the Filipino taste buds are accustomed to a saltier range they usually accompany this dish with shrimp paste (called “bago-ong” in Filipino) as a condiment.
+Kare-kare and bago-ong: marriage made in heaven and consummated in the Filipino stomach.

 Just like in the old saying “if you are famous, many will fight over you”; there are some conflicting claims as to where this dish first originated.
-The two most vociferous claims come from the people in the Province of Pampanga in the island of Luzon and the Muslim Tribes in Mindanao.
-The Muslim tribes claim that this was a dish served for the Muslim aristocrats who lived in the area now known as Manila way before the coming of the Spaniards.
-Interesting enough, this dish is very popular in both places.
+The two most vociferous claims comes from the people in the Province of Pampanga in the island of Luzon and the Muslim Tribes in Mindanao.
+The Muslim tribes claim that this was a dish served for the Muslim aristocrats who lived in the area now known as Manila, way before the coming of the Spaniards.
+Interestingly enough, this dish is very popular in both places.

-When you try cooking this dish you should use homemade peanut butter without the preservatives and too much sugar for that authentic Filipino flavor.
-If you are in the Philippines you could easily buy homemade peanut butter in the local markets, but if you are in the United States, good luck with that.
-If you can’t buy any homemade peanut butter you could make your own; don’t be a lazy sod, twiddle those fingers and get that ass off the chair ones in awhile.
+When you try cooking this you should use homemade peanut butter, for that authentic Filipino flavor; homemade peanut butter is less sweeter and more oily than what you could get off the shelf.
+If you are in the Philippines you could easily buy homemade peanut butter in the local markets, but if you are in the United States or some other western lands, good luck with that.
+If you can’t buy any homemade peanut butter you could make your own; don’t be a lazy sod, twiddle those fingers and get that ass off the chair once in a while.

 I really don’t know what the word “kare-kare” means, so I won’t try explaining it to you and don’t ask me, alright?